learn-academy-2021-delta/week-5-assessment-bobobnj/interview-questions.md

 2. JSON: Javascript Object Notation is a standard text-based format for representing structured data based on Java syntax.

 3. ERB: Embedded Ruby or Templated Ruby is a file structure that allows us to code in HTML and drop Ruby code into the view file.
+RUBY JSX

-4. Params: They allow us to add more information to our program by passing a value into the controller.
+4. Params: parameters They allow us to add more information to our program by passing a value into the controller.

 5. API: Application Programming Interface intermediates between applications, allowing them to communicate.